This pair of beveled glass panels is mounted in a staircase

 pale peacock blue.

-If you're considering a custom artwork that includes bevels, click here.
+If you're considering a custom artwork that includes bevels, read more about the use of bevels in my artworks.

 Go directly to another Beveled Glass Artwork.